Skip to content

 Exhibits Donated By Ex-Prisoners On Display In The Isolation Cells Of The Woman’s Jail, With Videos Of Them Sharing Their Experiences Of Being Imprisoned.
 Photo Courtesy Of Constitution Hill.

-While the election of President Donald Trump may signal a shift away from federal reform, there are signs that the momentum of local reform will continue.
+While the election of President Donald Trump may have signaled a shift away from federal reform, there are signs that the momentum of local reform will continue.
 In the 2016 election, voters in Oklahoma reclassified minor drug possession and property crimes from felonies to misdemeanors, and channeled the cost savings to mental health and drug treatment services.
 Voters in New Mexico supported changing the state constitution in order to prevent detention of defendants solely due to their inability to post bail.
 Voters across the country opted to legalize recreational use of marijuana or facilitate medical applications of the drug.
 Many communities elected reform-minded district attorneys who campaigned on platforms of less incarceration and less punitive sentences.

 What this means for society